Central Camden PCN COVID-19: Vaccination Programme

 We are extremely proud that our Bloomsbury Surgery COVID-19 Vaccination hub was part of the first wave of sites vaccinating.
 We have come a long way since then and are vaccinating on a weekly basis from our Bloomsbury Hub and from our satellite sites at The Living Centre and our Swiss Cottage Hub.

-If you have had your first dose of the COVID-19 vaccine, you will be called in for your second dose within 12 weeks.
-Please do not contact the vaccination hub or your GP surgery, they will contact you.
+If you have had your first dose of the COVID-19 vaccine, you will now be invited in for your second dose within 8 weeks.

 Our vaccination locations

 Please note, you will be told the location of where to attend for your vaccine when you book your appointment.

 If you are asked to attend our Bloomsbury Vaccination Hub please enter through the Hunter Street Health Centre entrance.
 You will exit via Bloomsbury Surgery, but in order for us to operate a one way system, the entrance is on Hunter Street.

 If you are coming from Russell Square tube station, it is a 6 minute walk.

 Bloomsbury COVID-19 Vaccination Hub,

 Swiss Cottage COVID-19 Vaccination Hub